phac-nml/beave/README.md

 ### cluster

 To run _de-novo_ clustering use the `cluster` utility.
-The long form options for cluster are shown below:
+The parameters for running `cluster` are shown below:

 ```Bash
 >>> beave cluster --help